paulmorio/sdp/README.md

 - id_ed25519.pub
 - id_rsa.pub

-If not that is no problem just keep on going.
+If not, that is no problem just keep on going.

 #### Step 2: Generating a new SSH Key
 To generate a new SSH key, you call '''ssh-keygen''' to create an rsa key for you, that is linked to your email address as follows. **Its recommended that you use the email that is linked to your github acccount for the email field, though this is not a requirement.**